 - Only include the access date for online content that is likely to change (such as wikis).

-Material on this page adapted from the Sixth Edition of the Publication Manual of the American Psychological Association.
+Material on this page adapted from the Seventh Edition of the Publication Manual of the American Psychological Association.